Gal Guardians: Demon Purge

-Gal Guardians: Demon Purge is a 2023 platform video game developed and published by Inti Creates.
+Gal Guardians: Demon Purge, known as Grim Guardians: Demon Purge in Japan, is a 2023 platform video game developed and published by Inti Creates.
 It is a spinoff of Gal Gun.

-A sequel, Gal Guardians: Servants of the Dark, was announced in September 2024, and was released on March 27, 2025.
+A sequel, Gal Guardians: Servants of the Dark, was released on March 27, 2025.

 Gameplay

 Two characters from Gal Gun, Shinobu and Maya, become trapped in a castle similar to Castlevania.
 Players must guide them to freedom by traversing the castle.
 Gal Guardians: Demon Purge is a side-scrolling platform game.
 Shinobu is a ranged attacker, and Maya is a melee fighter.
 If one dies, players can continue playing by having the other reach her.
 The game is saved at checkpoints.
 It supports cooperative multiplayer.

 Each time the player defeats a boss for the first time, they acquire a new subweapon for both of the sisters.
-At certain points in the game, the player can also acquire weapon upgrades Throughout the stages, players encounter various schoolgirls who have been caught within the dimensional merger, whom they can rescue.
-At a certain point in the game, a base is unlocked, which the player can return to talk to upgrade their subweapons, earn rewards for replaying stages, and engage in conversation with various characters.
+At certain points in the game, the player can also acquire weapon upgrades.
+Throughout the stages, players encounter various schoolgirls who have been caught within the dimensional merger, whom they can rescue.
+At a certain point in the game, a base is unlocked, which the player can return to upgrade their subweapons, earn rewards for replaying stages, and engage in conversation with various characters.

 The game has two "loops"—the initial, mostly linear loop, and a "second loop", upon which the game becomes significantly less linear.

+Upon acquiring their first ending, players unlock extra content when returning to the game, including a side-quest involving locating and returning lost panties that have been caught in dimensional rifts.